Tawel Fan shows health board in turmoil

 Improvements demanded from health board

-Patients were also taken to the toilet on regular occasions and nothing to suggest they were routinely placed in incontinence pads, while very few developed pressure sores.
+Patients were taken to the toilet on regular occasions and there was nothing to suggest they were routinely placed in incontinence pads, while very few developed pressure sores.
 It found "limited evidence" to suggest staff were disrespectful to patients and no evidence to suggest patients were neglected or their care was significantly compromised.

 There was also "no solid evidence" to support the claim patients were ever locked in their rooms or chairs were routinely used as restraints.